 We've already mentioned that smaller is the way forward... but simpler seems to be too.
 Now there are even watches that have dispensed with one of the hands.
 The Simpl One wristwatch has just one hand instead of two or three: instead of a minute hand, it has smaller markers between each hour so the wearer can tell the time based on the single hand's position.

 Contrary to the super-minimalist designs that are becoming more popular, the steampunk trend is also still here.
-With their 19th century-inspired design cues, rust colours and visible mechanisms on display, it's a trend that seems set to continue into 2017.
+With their 19th century-inspired design cues, rust colours and visible mechanisms on display, it's a trend that seems set to continue.